London Boulevard: Production

-The film is set in London, which is where the majority of the scenes were filmed, with some scenes shot at Ealing Studios.
+The film is set in London, where the majority of the scenes were filmed, with some scenes shot at Ealing Studios.
 It was also filmed in Hammerwood Park, East Sussex.
 Filming began on 8 June.
 The giant billboard advertising posters of Charlotte's face that appear in the film were shot by fashion photographer David Bailey.

 Release

 A trailer was released on 1 November 2010.
 The film opened in the United Kingdom on 26 November 2010.
 When the film was released in the United Kingdom, it opened on #3, behind Harry Potter and the Deathly Hallows – Part 1 and Unstoppable.

 IFC Films picked up the release rights in the United States, and had a 5 October 2011 release date for the premiere on Video on Demand, and an 11 November 2011 release date for the theatrical release.

 Reception

 On Rotten Tomatoes the film has an approval rating of 38% based on reviews from 48 critics.
 The site's consensus states: "In spite of its spotless pedigree and a strong sense of visual style, London Boulevard stumbles over its frenetic pace and crowded, clichéd plot."
 On Metacritic the film has a weighted average score of 52 out of 100 based on reviews from 13 critics, indicating "mixed or average reviews".

-Reviews tended to criticise the narrative as being unfocussed.
+Reviews tended to criticise the narrative as being unfocused.
 Betsy Sharkey of the Los Angeles Times, while praising the cinematography, a "beautifully bleak brush stroke of contemporary noir", and the "brutal extremes" of violence, wrote that "in trying to take a bite out of crime and another out of fame, [Monahan] ended up with more than he can chew for his first time in the director's chair".

 The New York Times reviewer found the cockney accents "virtually unintelligible" and complained of "abbreviated, sometimes unnecessary subplots".
 The A.V.
 Club also complained of "a surplus of plot threads that don't have space to play out, and accordingly come across as clichés."

-The film also received significant praise.
-Among positive reviews, Stephanie Zacharek of Movieline praised the cinematography of two time Oscar-winner Chris Menges, and the "aura of '60s stylishness", and noted that the violence is "deftly handled".
+Among positive reviews, Stephanie Zacharek of Movieline praised the cinematography of two times Oscar-winner Chris Menges, and the "aura of '60s stylishness", and noted that the violence is "deftly handled".
 In The Hollywood Reporter, Ray Bennett praised the "gleaming cinematography of London at night", and the soundtrack that "succeeds in evoking the '60s while sounding entirely in the present."

-In The New York Post, Kyle Smith wrote: "One of Hollywood’s most in-demand writers whips up a potent directorial debut with the vicious, spirited gangster drama 'London Boulevard'."
-The Urban Cinefile's review stated: "Fast paced with great cinematography and an upbeat score, this graphically violent thriller satisfies on every count".
+The Urban Cinefile's review stated: "Fast-paced with great cinematography and an upbeat score, this graphically violent thriller satisfies on every count".